PDegenPortnoy/pydb/README.md

 # pydb
-Stupidly small and simple database written in Python
+Small and simple database written in Python

 #  Introduction
 I've been curious about how databases work at a fundamental level for a while.
 You know; what make a database tick?
 How does the data get stored, what is needed to support multiple tables?
 How do you parse and execute a SQL statement?